Ranveer Singh booked for insulting women’s modesty after he posted nude photos on Instagram

 The case was filed based on complaints filed by a non-governmental organisation and a woman lawyer on Monday, according to NDTV.
 The NGO claimed that the actor had hurt the sentiments of women in general and insulted their modesty through his photographs, a police official stated.

-The pictures are part of a phootshoot by Paper magazine in which Singh can be seen lying naked on a Turkish rug, reported Mint.
+The pictures are part of a photoshoot by Paper magazine in which Singh can be seen posing naked on a Turkish rug.

+The complainant’s lawyer, Akhilesh Chaubey, said that Singh’s nude images could send a wrong message for children, NDTV reported.
+“I thank Mumbai Police for their prompt action, now the arrest should be done soon,” he added.